Pool Rules on a Table Scratch (Expert Video)

-If you scratch on the break, any ball that drops into a pocket stay pocketed.
-Your opponent gets the cue ball in hand, places it behind the head string and takes the next shot.
-The head string is typically indicated at the end of the table, opposite to where the rack is set, by the second small dot or diamond on top of the side rails.
-When playing eight ball, if you scratch on the break and pocket the eight ball, your opponent has two options -- re-break or shoot after re-spotting the eight ball behind the head string.
+When you play pool, you will notice that the head string is typically indicated on the end of the table opposite to where the rack is set, by the second small dot or diamond on top of the side rails.
+8-ball rules note that if you scratch on the break and pocket the eight ball, your opponent has two options -- “re-break” or “shoot after re-spotting the eight ball behind the head string”

-If you scratch while attempting to pocket the eight ball and the eight ball was not pocketed, you don't lose and the game continues.
-Your opponent gets the cue ball in hand, places it anywhere on the table and shoots.
+If you scratch while attempting to pocket the eight ball and the eight ball was not pocketed, it does not result in a loss of game for that player- the game continues.
+Your opponent gets the cue ball in hand, places it anywhere on any side of the table and shoots.

 To avoid scratching the cue ball, be sure to aim your cue tip for the center of the cue ball in order to hit the ball the way you were envisioning.
 Also, make sure to not use too much strength as a hard hit increases unpredictability.
 Players should also avoid hitting their opponent’s ball first because if the first ball you hit isn’t your own ball, it is a scratch.